 CCTV pipe inspections for building managers

-In the same way as CCTV pipe inspections can help homeowners and landlords, those responsible for the management of multi-dwelling complexes and commercial and public facilities can benefit from regular inspections.
+In the same way as CCTV drain inspections can help homeowners and landlords, those responsible for the management of multi-dwelling complexes and commercial and public facilities can benefit from regular drain inspections.
 For more information see our article ‘CCTV pipe inspections saving facility managers $$$ and time’ here.

 Nuflow is a highly reputable pipe relining company with the latest CCTV drain inspection equipment to assess the condition of pipes and plan for rehabilitation if required.
 You can find out more about what we offer here.